- Unified AI Gateway - Single interface for 1600+ LLMs with API key management. (not just OpenAI & Anthropic)

 Make sure your virtual key has sufficient budget and rate limits for your expected usage.
 Also use the complete model name given by the provider.

 Why Enterprise Governance?
-If you are using n8n inside your orgnaization, you need to consider several governance aspects:
+If you are using n8n inside your orgnaization, you need to consider several governance aspects:- Cost Management: Controlling and tracking AI spending across teams

 Step 1: Implement Budget Controls & Rate Limits

 Model Catalog enables you to have granular control over LLM access at the team/department level.
-This helps you:
+This helps you:- Set up budget limits

 Step 2: Define Model Access Rules